garybgenett/garybgenett.net/resume/resume-manager.md

 ### Senior Technical Project Manager, 2019 to Present

-Spearheaded the design, coordination, delivery, and oversight of Integration Program environments to ensure that teams are able to efficiently and effectively complete work in a hybrid agile/waterfall workspace.
-Collaborated cross-functionally to comprehend requirements and define clear scope for environment usage and planning.
-Played a key role in project scoping and planning, documentation, systems maintenance and downtime planning, and continuous improvement.
+Established design patterns for new and existing document types to develop a usable and maintainable library of all resources needed for executive, management, developer, and support audiences.
+Collaborated cross-functionally to gather and comprehend requirements and define clear scope.
+Developed document creation and management processes for company use for foreseeable future, to facilitate migration from on-premises to Azure cloud-based model.
+Contributed to project scoping and planning, documentation, systems maintenance and downtime planning, and continuous improvement.
 Prevented disruptions to project progress by identifying and escalating risks well in advance.

 **_Key Contributions:_**

-  * Drove the definition and management of environment requirements and calendar across the Integration Program for systems and processes to ensure smooth integration between Alaska Airlines and Virgin America.
+  * As a part of a $40M integration program, pioneered a centralized documentation management system and ongoing maintenance processes aimed at helping Alaska Airlines become the first airline to succeed in pulling off a full M&E system integration post-merger with Virgin America.
-  * Strengthened controls and overall quality of outcomes by establishing and implementing best practices for delivery of high-quality standard, scalable environments.
+  * Strengthened controls and overall quality of outcomes by creating and implementing best practices to ensure smooth transition to cloud-based DevOps model.

 ## Enviro-Master -- Seattle, WA